Bosslibra/ShashGuru/README.md

 # ChessAnalysis
-A chess analyzer that takes an engine uci output and returns a natural language analysis, created by an LLM
+A chess analyzer that takes a fen and returns a natural language analysis, created by an LLM